 The park or other employer may also be held directly liable if the park failed to properly train or supervise the employee.
 The plaintiff could file a lawsuit against the employer based on negligent hiring, negligent training, or negligent supervision.4

-Property owners are required to keep property in a reasonably safe condition.
+Property owners are required to keep the property in a reasonably safe condition.
 Under premises liability laws, amusement park owners and operators owe the public a duty of care to:

 - Maintain their property in a safe condition;